qmikell27/Project_1/README.md

 The whitelisted IP address to gain access to the JumpBox: Admin (My Personal IP)

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by admin IP.
-The only machine that has access to the ELK VM has the private IP address 10.0.0.4 via SSH Port 22

 A summary of the access policies in place can be found in the table below.